GPT in 60 Lines of NumPy

 Notice, we don't use explicitly labelled data.
 Instead, we are able to produce the input/label pairs from just the raw text itself.
 This is referred to as self-supervised learning.

-Self-supervision enables us to massively scale train data, just get our hands on as much raw text as possible and throw it at the model.
+Self-supervision enables us to massively scale training data.
+Just get our hands on as much raw text as possible and throw it at the model.
 For example, GPT-3 was trained on 300 billion tokens of text from the internet and books:

 Table 2.2 from GPT-3 paper